-The perfect weekend in Manchester
+The Perfect Weekend in Manchester

 Museums, bars, galleries, clubs and comedy - you're in for a treat when you come to Manchester for a weekend.
 Here are some highlights, for adults or families.